ankitbko/blog/_posts/2026-05-02-hosted-agents-part-2.md

          }
      }'
 ```
-> Note: AZD does not yet have first class support for updating agent endpoint configuration, so we need to call the REST API directly here.
-We are actively working on adding this support to AZD to make it easier to manage agent endpoints.
+> Note: `azd` does not yet have first-class support for updating agent endpoint configuration, so we need to call the REST API directly here.
+We are actively working on adding this support to `azd` to make it easier to manage agent endpoints.

 Now let's invoke the agent with isolation key `user-A`.
 The platform will create a session scoped to this key: